 The autumn semester focuses on narrative design and storytelling structure in television series, story conception and development, and basic writers’ room protocol and methodology.

 Participants acquire skills and techniques for generating and researching new story ideas, develop those ideas further into concepts and pilot outlines, and study and apply writers’ room skills and team management techniques.
-Participants learn how to cooperate effectively in a group, deal with criticism and gain experience working as a team, dealing with the authority of a showrunner in the creative process.
-Participants commence development on an individual project and two group projects.
-The fall semester culminates with the creation of the board of the pilot for the individual project.
-A study trip to Copenhagen acquaints participants with practices in the Danish TV industry and introduce them to Scandinavian TV professionals.
-The spring semester focuses on pilot writing, showrunning, networking, and a more advanced understanding of the marketplace.
-The semester kicks off with the annual Serial Eyes Summit, which allows participants to practice their project pitches and get feedback on their individual projects from high-level TV professionals.
-Participants complete two drafts of the pilot for their individual project and continue development on the group projects.
+Participants learn how to cooperate effectively in a group, handle criticism and gain experience working as a team, they learn how to deal with the authority of a head writer and how to lead during the creative process.
+Participants commence development on an individual project with theoretical and practical input from a diverse selection of tutors and mentors.
+A study trip to another European city acquaints participants with practices in the TV industry of that country and introduces them to local TV professionals.
+The fall semester culminates with participants creating the board of the pilot for their individual project.

+This semester kicks off with the annual Serial Eyes Midterm Pitch, which allows participants to practice their project pitches and get feedback on their individual projects from high-level TV professionals.
+Participants complete at least two drafts of the pilot for their individual project and will begin development on the group project.
 Participants gain further insights into the production and financing process and learn about specific European markets.
 These insights are complemented with study trips.
 The programme culminates with a presentation of all individual TV projects at the Final Pitch in May.